saribwasee/Docker/README.md

 # Docker

-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
-LXC old version of container concept new and extended versions is docker which create a virtual environment.
+A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
+LXC is an old version of the container concept; the new and extended version is Docker, which creates a virtual environment.

-- Docker engine of different version of yaml file
+## Docker Engine Versions

-1. Version 1: create a single bridge network where all containers can be reachable
+1. **Version 1**: Creates a single bridge network where all containers can reach each other.
-2. Version 2: Create a separate bridge network where all containers in the yaml file can be reachable not all containers So, we not need to links containers
+2. **Version 2**: Creates a separate bridge network where all containers in the YAML file can reach each other, but not all containers.
+Linking containers is not necessary.
-3. Version 3:  All capabilities of Version 2 and much more
+3. **Version 3**: Includes all capabilities of Version 2 and much more.

-The engine consists of three major components:
+## Docker Engine Components

+1. **Docker Daemon**:
-1. Docker Daemon: The daemon (dockerd) is a process that keeps running in the background and waits for commands from the client.
-The daemon is capable of managing various Docker objects.
+   - The daemon (`dockerd`) is a process that keeps running in the background and waits for commands from the client.
+It manages various Docker objects.

+2. **Docker Client**:
-2. Docker Client: The client  (docker) is a command-line interface program mostly responsible for transporting commands issued by users.
+   - The client (`docker`) is a command-line interface program responsible for transporting commands issued by users.

+3. **REST API**:
-3. REST API: The REST API acts as a bridge between the daemon and the client.
-Any command issued using the client passes through the API to finally reach the daemon.
+   - The REST API acts as a bridge between the daemon and the client.
+Any command issued using the client passes through the API to reach the daemon.

-Docker engine have embedded DNS we can resolve by container name, we can change container IP settings by their Dockerfile if image build so we cant changes in image file we again set up new docker file to make any changes.
+Docker engine has an embedded DNS, allowing resolution by container name.
+You can change container IP settings via their Dockerfile.
+If an image is built, changes cannot be made to the image file; instead, a new Dockerfile must be set up to make changes.

-Simple FAQs Questions
+## Simple FAQs

+1. **Image**:
+   - Build an application or OS (package, template).

+2. **Container**:
+   - Any app or OS running in a container.

+3. **Multiple Containers**:
+   - You can use multiple containers with a single image.

+4. **Cross-Platform Compatibility**:
-Image (Build an application or OS) [package, template] Container (Any App or OS which are running in container) We can use multiple containers with a single image Linux containers can be run in windows but windows containers can’t run on linux
+   - Linux containers can run on Windows, but Windows containers can’t run on Linux.

 ```bash